mrcavalcanti/mosaicoo/docs/sources/enterprise/saml/set-up-saml-with-okta.md

 1. Choose **Web** as a platform.
 1. Select **SAML 2.0** in the Sign on method section.
 1. Click **Create**.
-1. On the **General Settings** tab, enter a name for your Grafana integration.
+1. On the **General Settings** tab, enter a name for your Mosaicoo integration.
 You can also upload a logo.
-1. On the **Configure SAML** tab, enter the SAML information related to your Grafana instance:
+1. On the **Configure SAML** tab, enter the SAML information related to your Mosaicoo instance:

-   - In the **Single sign on URL** field, use the `/saml/acs` endpoint URL of your Grafana instance, for example, `https://grafana.example.com/saml/acs`.
+   - In the **Single sign on URL** field, use the `/saml/acs` endpoint URL of your Mosaicoo instance, for example, `https://grafana.example.com/saml/acs`.
    - In the **Audience URI (SP Entity ID)** field, use the `/saml/metadata` endpoint URL, for example, `https://grafana.example.com/saml/metadata`.
    - Leave the default values for **Name ID format** and **Application username**.
    - In the **ATTRIBUTE STATEMENTS (OPTIONAL)** section, enter the SAML attributes to be shared with Grafana, for example: